Year 3 - Class Falcon

 Click here for the Class Falcon Meet The Teacher 2019 Presentation

-Three weeks beginning 2nd September - Place Value
+Two weeks beginning 6th January - Place Value

 Our primary tool for teaching children to become amazing writers at Badsey remains Talk 4 Writing.
 To learn more about Talk 4 Writing, click here.

-Handwriting is a focus this term and we are closely monitoring the presentation of work with the aim of the children being to gain their Year 3 Pen License.
+Handwriting remains a focus in Y3 and we are closely monitoring the presentation of work with the aim of the children being to gain their Year 3 Pen License.

 Other Important Information

 We ask that your child has their P.E kit in school with them every day please.
-During the cooler Winter months we recommend your child brings in a warm jumper and tracksuit bottoms.
+During the cooler Winter months we recommend your child brings in a warm jumper and tracksuit bottoms for outdoor PE.
 We also ask that your child doesn't wear pumps/daps for outdoor PE but instead brings their trainers in to school.
 They're much more appropriate and provide much better support for young feet.

 Forest School lessons at Badsey is now reserved for Reception, Year 1 and Year 4.
 There will be opportunities for the children in Falcon to access the Forest School as part of their wider learning throughout the year - we'll contact you separately when this is relevant.